dotnet/arcade/automated-image-generation13997.md

     - How to use the tool in manual mode
     - What to do when pipeline fails the build

-- The policies of generating images ovelaps with Matrix of Truth epic and will be further discussed with the epic owner.
+- The policies of generating images overlaps with Matrix of Truth epic and will be further discussed with the epic owner.

 ## Future outlook
 - Execution of the process should be possible to be done by vendors with minimal cost.